adamkl/cloud-foundry-config-client/readme.md

 This is currently a very basic client and as such it enforces some limitations on the usage of the Spring Cloud Config Server.

 - This client has only been tested with a git repo backing the config server
-- The client expects configuration yaml files to be stored in the root of the git backing repo with the following file name convention: `{appName}-{profile}.yml //(e.g. myExpressApp-dev.yml)`
+- The client expects configuration yaml files to be stored in the root of the git backing repo with the following file name convention: `{label}/{appName}-{profile}.yml //(e.g. myExpressApp-dev.yml in master branch)`

 ## Loading from a local file